NG79/personal-site/src/data/about.md

 - During my maternity leave, I tried to learn R while also trying to be a mom for the first time.
 Slotted under #what-was-i-thinking!? :)

 - I have loved played business roles over the past 10 years, and will likely continue to do so, but just for fun, I kept working on my hands-on coding skills on the side.
 I learnt Python, Celonis for Process Mining, Tableau for data visualization, React, Javascript and now have begun Blockchain.
 Most of these were not expected of me on the job front, but knowing each skill has given me super powers in my business roles.

+# About this Site

+- Built using React, JS, Sanity.IO

+- Site source code and other technical details at https://github.com/NG79/personal-site